M-Media-Group/Cartes.io-Web-App/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## Todo
+This is not slated for public release just yet.
+If you'd like to contribute to the following, feel free!

+We need to:
+- [ ] Add better testing handling (currently unit test shows warnings/errors due to setup)
+- [ ] Add E2E testing
+- [ ] Add precommit hooks with Husky
+- [ ] Verify TSconfig is setup correctly
+- [ ] Add linting config
+- [ ] Add a 404 page
+- [ ] Add vue-router
+- [ ] Finalise the UI draft version 1.0